 442 Washington St. (781) 235-7262

 The 26,000 square foot grocery store is big with those looking for natural and organic foods.
-Its prepared foods have gotten our attention lately, however, leading us to make space for the supermarket on our Where to Eat page.
-Its one of the few places in town where you can belly up to the bar as long as what you’re expecting isn’t an adult beverage but salad or hot and cold prepared foods.
+Its prepared foods section offers a salad bar and a hot and cold prepared foods bar.
 You can also get sandwiches and pizza, and for dessert, gelato or kefir.
-Seating in the community room is ample, but if a pesky community group is hogging it, there is additional seating near the check-out area.
-There is outdoor seating in the summer.
+There are always three or four kettles of soup as well.
+Seating is available near the check-out area at the front of the store.
+There is also outdoor seating in the summer.

 The Wok